 Photography Digital, 35mm, 120mm, 5x4 cameras.
 Colour + B&W wet printing and digital printing processes.

-Management Company Director, project director, creative director, accounts management, scoping and reporting, commissioning, events and exhibition curation and management.
+Management Company Director, project director, creative director, accounts management, scoping and reporting, commissioning, events and exhibition curation and management, academic administrative tasks.